vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 ![RM Connect Before Login -width70](images/RM_2_ConnectBeforeLogin.png)

-Double lock on the row with the _XUS INTRO_ RPC ...
+Double click on the row with the _XUS INTRO_ RPC ...

 ![RM XUS INTRO DETAILS -width70](images/RM_2_XUS_INTRO_DETAILS.png)

-...
+This, like all detail popups, shows four key aspects of an RPC monitored by the Router:
+  1. When the RPC was received and where it was routed to.
+This RPC was routed to _VISTA_.
+  2. A unique transaction id is given to every RPC received by the Router.
+This id allows RPC traffic to be identified uniquely in audit logs.
+  3. The arguments passed in a request
+  4. The response from either VISTA or the VICS Server

 Now briefly go back to CPRS and login as Dr Robert Alexander using the following credentials ...